The Three Riddles

 Young Calaf's mind raced.
 In an instant, the answer washed over him.

-He spoke thus: "Few appreciate it, yet it brings prosperity.
+The young Prince spoke thus: "Few appreciate it, yet it brings prosperity.
 It makes wounds without shedding any blood, and it improves life for us all.
 The answer must be - the plow!"

-The Emperor said, "Harumph!"
+The Emperor reared back: "Harumph!"

 The crowd was abuzz until the Emperor swiped the air with his royal hand, and all were instantly silenced.